sciZer0/newdiscoveries/a/README.md

 </p>

-Importantly,during every moment Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards and ONLY AS A RESULT of that pushing, the pushed object starts moving downwards and is increasing its velocity uniformly during every second.
+Importantly, during every moment Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards and ONLY AS A RESULT of that pushing, the pushed object starts moving downwards and is increasing its velocity uniformly during every second.

 The Distance (D) moved by the pushed object during any given second is as follows: